Thu, 19 Nov 2009 - 4:41 PM CST

 The Assemblies of God

 The Assemblies of God was founded in 1914 in Hot Springs, Arkansas with 300 people at the founding convention.
-Today there are more than 12,600 churches in the U.S. with over 3 million members and adherents.
-There are more than 65 million Assemblies of God members worldwide, making the Assemblies of God the world’s largest Pentecostal denomination.
+Today there are 12,849 churches in the U.S. with over 3 million members and adherents.
+There are more than 67 million Assemblies of God members worldwide, making the Assemblies of God the world’s largest Pentecostal denomination.

-The U.S. Assemblies of God national offices are located at 1445 N. Boonville Avenue, Springfield, Missouri.
-It houses the denomination’s executive and administrative offices, service divisions and departments, and the Gospel Publishing House printing plant which produces over 10 tons of literature daily.
+The U.S. Assemblies of God national office is located at 1445 N. Boonville Avenue, Springfield, Missouri.
+It houses the denomination’s executive and administrative offices, service divisions and departments, and the Gospel Publishing House printing plant which ships over 6 tons of literature daily.

 History And Polity Of The Assemblies Of God